Middle School Art & Design Teacher for the 2017-2018 School

-Our Art & Design Teacher plays an essential role in developing sound problem-solving and visual communication skills among our students.
-She/he will assume the responsibility of teaching students to use design as a creative process in powerfully communicating their ideas.
-She/he will develop in students a fundamental understanding and basic skill set in using words, symbols, typography, space and color to create visual representations that convey meaning and provide solutions to problems that are relevant to our students’ lives.
+Our Art & Design Teacher plays an essential role in developing sound visual communication and problem-solving skills among our students.
+She/he assumes the responsibility of teaching students to use art & design as a creative process in powerfully communicating their ideas.
+She/he develops in students a fundamental understanding and basic skill set in using words, symbols, typography, space and color to create visual representations that convey meaning and provide solutions to problems that are relevant to our students’ lives.

 Unity Preparatory Charter School of Brooklyn (Unity) is an independent charter school that proudly serves the community of central Brooklyn in New York City.
-We are currently in our third year and serve 320 sixth, seventh and eighth graders and their families.
-Over the next four years, we will continue to grow one grade level per year until we reach full size in 2019 with approximately 700 students in grades 6-12.
+We are currently in our fourth year and serve 400 students in grades 6-9.
+Over the next three years, we will continue to grow one grade level per year until we reach full size in 2019 with approximately 700 students in grades 6-12.
 We look forward to the graduation of our founding class in the spring of 2020.

 Every day, the school community at Unity works as a team to empower our students.
 Though the scope of each staff member’s daily tasks and responsibilities is broad, we aim to align all elements of our work with the school’s mission: to empower students as scholars and citizens so that they may lead fulfilling academic, personal, and professional lives.
 This mission is the heart of our school, informing our choices and uniting our community under one shared purpose.